-Derrick Lloyd, 35, of Dover, North Carolina, chose a career in health care to compliment his passion for helping others.
+Derrick Lloyd of Dover, North Carolina, chose a career in health care to complement his passion for helping others.
 After graduating from high school, he earned his Bachelor of Arts with a double major in Health Information Management and Health Service Management from East Carolina University, which led him to a job at Caswell Center.
 “This state facility provides services to individuals who have mental disabilities,” Derrick explains.

 Like most adult and distance learners, Derrick says his greatest challenge was learning to balance his full-time job, his work as a youth advisor, his personal life, and his schoolwork.
 “I actually surprised myself with how I navigated through the program without having to take a lot of breaks between classes.
 I now feel able to appropriately handle any quest presented to me.”